paxton44/Work-Day-Scheduler/README.md

 # Description

 This application gives the user the opportunity to view their entire work day and save notes in timeblocks according to their schedule.
-It will keep their notes saved in the appropriate time blocks until the user deletes them.
+It will keep their notes saved in the appropriate time blocks until the user updates them.

 ## Table of Contents